-RIC Qualification Requirements.
-Each Portfolio has elected to be treated as, and intends to continue to qualify in each taxable year as, a RIC under Subchapter M of the Code, and the remainder of this discussion so assumes.
-A Portfolio that qualifies as a RIC and that satisfies certain annual distribution requirements, described below, generally will not be subject to US federal income tax on the portion of such Portfolio's investment company taxable income and net capital gain (generally, net long-term capital gain in excess of net short-term capital loss) that it timely distributes (or is deemed to distribute) to holders of a Portfolio's shares.
-A Portfolio that qualifies as a RIC will be subject to US federal income tax at the regular corporate rates on any income or capital gain not distributed (or deemed distributed) to holders of the Portfolio's shares.
+Taxation as a Regulated Investment Company.
+If a Portfolio (1) qualifies as a RIC and (2) satisfies the Annual Distribution Requirement, then the Portfolio will not be subject to US federal income tax on the portion of its investment company taxable income and net capital gain (realized net long-term capital gain in excess of realized net short term capital loss) that the Portfolio timely distributes (or is deemed to timely distribute) to shareholders.
+A Portfolio will be subject to US federal income tax at the regular corporate rate on any of its income or capital gains not distributed (or deemed distributed) to its shareholders.

-A Portfolio that qualifies as a RIC will be subject to a 4% nondeductible US federal excise tax on certain undistributed income unless the Portfolio distributes in a timely manner an amount at least equal to the sum of: (1) 98% of the Portfolio's ordinary income for each calendar year (not taking into account any capital gains or losses); (2) 98.2% of the Portfolio's capital gain net income for the one year period ending October 31st in that calendar year; and (3) any income recognized, but not distributed, in preceding years.
+If a Portfolio fails to distribute in a timely manner an amount at least equal to the sum of (1) 98% of its ordinary income for the calendar year, (2) 98.2% of its net capital gain income (both long-term and short-term) for the one-year period ending October 31 in that calendar year and (3) any income realized, but not distributed, in the preceding years (to the extent that income tax was not imposed on such amounts) less certain over-distributions in prior years (together, the "Excise Tax Distribution Requirements"), the Portfolio will be subject to a 4% nondeductible federal excise tax on the portion of the undistributed amounts of such income that are less than the amounts required to be distributed based on the Excise Tax Distribution Requirements.
 This excise tax, however, does not apply to a Portfolio whose only shareholders are separate accounts of life insurance companies supporting VA contracts and/or VLI policies, and certain other prescribed permissible shareholders.
 Therefore, none of the Portfolios are expected to be subject to the excise tax.

-To qualify as a RIC for US federal income tax purposes, a Portfolio generally must, among other things, meet the following tests:
+To qualify as a RIC for US federal income tax purposes, a Portfolio generally must, among other things:

-"90% Income Test"-derive in each taxable year at least 90% of the Portfolio's gross income from (a) dividends, interest, payments with respect to certain securities loans, gains from the sale of stock, other securities, foreign currencies or other income derived with respect to the Portfolio's business of investing in such stock, securities or currencies, or (b) net income derived from the Portfolio's interest in a "qualified publicly traded partnership," or "QPTP" (generally, a publicly traded partnership that is eligible to be treated as a partnership under the Code, other than a publicly traded partnership that derives 90% of its income from the sources described in clause (a) of the 90% Income Test);

-"Diversification Test"-diversify the Portfolio's holdings so that at the end of each quarter of the taxable year:

-- at least 50% of the value of the Portfolio's assets consists of cash, cash equivalents, US Government securities, securities of other RICs and other securities that, with respect to any issuer, do not represent more than 5% of the value of the Portfolio's assets or more than 10% of the outstanding voting securities of that issuer; and - no more than 25% of the value of the Portfolio's assets is invested in the securities, other than US Government securities or securities of other RICs, of (i) one issuer; (ii) two or more issuers that are controlled, as determined under applicable tax rules, by such Portfolio and that are engaged in the same or similar or related trades or businesses; or (iii) securities of one or more QPTPs.
+- maintain an election and qualify as a registered management company under the 1940 Act at all times during each taxable year; - derive in each taxable year at least 90% of the Portfolio's gross income from (a) dividends, interest, payments with respect to certain securities loans, gains from the sale of stock, other securities, foreign currencies or other income (including certain deemed inclusions) derived with respect to the Portfolio's business of investing in such stock, securities or currencies, or (b) net income derived from the Portfolio's interest in a qualified publicly traded partnership ("QPTP") (collectively, the "90% Gross Income Test"); - diversify the Portfolio's holdings so that at the end of each quarter of the taxable year: - at least 50% of the value of the Portfolio's assets consists of cash, cash equivalents, US government securities, securities of other RICs and other securities that, with respect to any issuer, do not represent more than 5% of the value of the Portfolio's assets or more than 10% of the outstanding voting securities of that issuer; and - no more than 25% of the value of the Portfolio's assets is invested in the securities, other than US government securities or securities of other RICs, of (i) one issuer; (ii) two or more issuers that are controlled, as determined under applicable tax rules, by such Portfolio and that are engaged in the same or similar or related trades or businesses; or (iii) securities of one or more QPTPs (collectively, the "Diversification Tests").